INSPIRE-MIF/caniuse/docs/geoJSON.md

 ### Multiple feature types

+***Test purpose:***

-when more feature types are present in the same file, is the software able to load and display maintaining the data structures and without any loss of information?
+assess that, when more feature types are present in the same file, the software is able to load and display those feature types maintaining the data structures and without any loss of information

 ***Test IDs:***